jkatofsky/textgenrnn-api/README.md

 ## TODOs

 - [ ] Investigate feasability of running on Compute Engine or a GC AI offering, could really let me increase the speed/efficacy of the ML.
+- [ ] Investigate other packages for textgen?
+- [ ] Way of remembering clients?
+  - Only allow N trains/N generates by a given client?
+- [ ] Route for testing model existance?
 - [ ] Specify as JSON routes & provide CURL example on README.
 - [ ] Play with default textgen parameters (# epochs, # training chars, word-level vs. char-level - could have a flag for this in settings.py).
 - [ ] If my [PR](https://github.com/minimaxir/textgenrnn/pull/207) is accepted, use the proper fork of textgenrnn again.
 - [ ] Return the expiration time of the model with every response?
 - [ ] Memory usage issues:
   - Server is using ~2 times more memory than local is.
     - Use less workers?
       - Still using 1.9 GB even with 3 workers…so it’s one process that’s using it all.
     - Try loading and deleting tensorflow dynamically…?
     - It’s not the memory from training a model, I think, but the memory from loading tensorflow into memory when the app engine loads from sleep.
   - The issue appears [this way](https://github.com/minimaxir/textgenrnn/issues/208) locally - but doesn't seem to be the same issue as described above?